ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ### Account

 - Denies the ability to enable or disable a region.
   - By default, when new regions are enabled by AWS, you now have to enable that region before IAM will propogate.
   - This policy can be used to lock down the ability to launch resources in unapproved regions or deny a malicious actor from disabling a region in your account.
-- When a region is disabled, and there are IAM resources in that region, they will be removed.
+  - *Important*: When a region is disabled, and there are IAM resources in that region, they will be removed.
 Please view the documentation [here](https://aws.amazon.com/blogs/security/setting-permissions-to-enable-accounts-for-upcoming-aws-regions/) for more information.

 ### AWS Config

 - Denies the ability to delete AWS Config rules and stop recording.
   - AWS Config is a service to monitor your resources for point-in-time configuration updates and compliance monitoring.
   - Malicious actors may try to stop AWS Config recording and perform destructive behavior so it is important to deny AWS Config deletions.

 ### CloudTrail

 - Denies the ability to delete CloudTrail trails.
   - CloudTrail monitors all API calls against (supported) resources.
   - Please note that not all AWS services and resources are supported by CloudTrail.
   - Because CloudTrail is a record of all API calls made, it is commonly targeted to cover malicious actors' tracks.

 ### EC2

 - Requires MFA when deleting or stopping EC2 instances.
   - A best practice is to protect your resources from accidental deletions and requiring MFA is one step in that direction.

 ### GuardDuty

 - Denies the ability to remove the assigned account from the GuardDuty master.
   - Once GuardDuty is in place for an account, it should not be removed while in use.

 ### IAM

 - Requires MFA to be set before any action can be performed.
   - The user will only be able to set a MFA device and then must log out / in to have normal access.
   - This is a blanket guardrail that should be used caustiously.
 Keep in mine that unless the user authenticated with MFA via the CLI, access keys will not be valid.

 ### AWS Organizations